SAP-samples/teched2022-DT264/exercises/ex2/README.md

 ## Troubleshooting

- 1. You don’t see the Group / Tile on your Launchpad Site:
+ 1. You don’t see the Group / Tile on your Site:
       - It’s possible the Role Collection assignment to your user is not yet active.
 Make sure your User has the new Role Collection assigned and log out / in again.
       - Maybe you missed one of the assignments while creating the Role, Group or Site.